AdobeDocs/ff-services-docs/src/pages/photoshop/features/index.md

 ## ProductCrop

 The ProductCrop API supports applying smart crop to your image.
-The APIs are documented [here](./api/#operation/productCrop).

 It enables user to
 - Identify the product and get it cropped smartly.